Event Film and Frottage: Film screening and activation

 18 February 2023

 Learn more about New York-based artist Duke Riley’s practice during this drop-in film screening and hands-on frottage activation.
-Duke’s short film Echelon of Uncertainty (2022) will be on view, accompanying the artist’s selected works featured in Maluw Adhil Urngu Padanu Mamuy Moesik (Legends from the deep sitting peacefully on the waters) – Selected works from the 23rd Biennale of Sydney: rīvus.
+Duke’s short film Echelon of Uncertainty (2022) will be on view, accompanying the artist’s selected works featured in Maluw Adhil Urngu Padanu Mamuy Moesik.

-Echelon of Uncertainty follows a live-oard boat community that has called the Newtown Creek area home since 2003.
-Despite the unknown health effects of living atop a site contaminated by more than a century’s worth of industrial pollution, these individuals persist due to the complex impacts of gentrification on their lives and the community this place offers.
+Echelon of Uncertainty follows a boat community that has called the Newtown Creek area home since 2003.
+Despite the unknown health effects of living on a site contaminated by more than a century of industrial pollution, they persist due to the complex impacts of gentrification on their lives and to the community this place offers.

 Guest Info